genesiscommunitysuccess/docs/docs/01_getting-started/09_server_training/03_ssdt-day3.md

 You can specify ranges from the client of the requestReply server by postfixing the request parameter names with _FROM and _TO.

-The example below shows a client building a GenesisSet request based upon the requestReplies defined from previous example.
+The example below shows a client building a GenesisSet request based upon the requestReplies defined from the previous example.
 This example stipulates a price range between 1,000 and 10,000.
 Leaving out FROM will define a top-end range, leaving out TO will define a bottom-end range.

 ```kotlin